GluuFederation/docs-de-prod/docs/source/operation/vault.md

 Save the output as `vault_secret_id.txt` to a file (and `docker secret` or Kubernetes `secrets` if needed).

 !!!
 Note
-    The RoleID and SecretID values are required by all Gluu Server DE containers.
+    The RoleID and SecretID values are required by all Gluu Server containers.

 ## Unsealing Vault Manually